The success or failure of a call center—or any business with a customer service or sales team—largely hinges on the performance of their agents.

-The callback messaging metric is the number of callback messages a call center receives in a given day.
+The callback messaging KPI is the number of callback messages a call center receives in a given day.

 A high number of callback messaging means you’re leaving too many customers on hold for too long.
 In this case, you might consider hiring more agents.

 The transfer rate figure represents the number of times a customer needed to be transferred from one agent or department to another.

 Formula: Transfer rate = Number of calls transferred / Total number of calls handled